 - Leave until it dries almost to 60% and then scrub your skin until all of it comes off.

 - Repeat every day for at least six months to see the improvement.

-Scrubs are effective in boosting the skin regeneration process, and they are one of best ways to remove stretch marks after birth of the baby.
+Scrubs are effective in boosting the skin regeneration process, and they are one of best ways to remove postnatal stretch marks.